 Population and gross domestic income per capita are provided in Table 1 to assist in understanding the demand side.
 Population is expected to grow from 1.28 billion in 1999-2001 (hereafter, this three year average base year is termed 2000) to 1.37 billion in 2010, to 1.46 billion in 2020, and 1.49 billion in 2030.
 These constitute 7, 14 and 16 percent increases from the base period, respectively.
-Per capita income on a Purchasing Power Parity (PPP) basis is calculated to grow from \$3,940 in 2000, to \$20,560 in 2030.
+Per capita income on a Purchasing Power Parity (PPP) basis is calculated to grow from

+\$3,940 in 2000, to \$20,560 in 2030.
 As a point of reference, the PPP in 2000 for Japan was about \$23,000, and \$33,000 for the USA.

+The model is quite robust and, in fact, the original projections for 2000 using 1989-91 as the base period are quite close to what actually happened in 2000, thus lending credence to reliability of the results reported in this paper.
 It is concluded that technically, despite human population growth and changes in diet, China can continue to meet its energy requirements for animal and fish feedstuffs.
 However, protein requirements are projected to exceed the base period of 1999-2001 domestically produced availabilities by 13 percent in 2010, 32 percent in 2020 and 37 percent in 2030 (Table 2).
-These projections are based on quite conservative crop yield increases taking into account constraints on China's natural resources, and without consideration of the great potential biotechnology will probably have on crop production worldwide (e.g. Huang, et al, n.d.).
-Additional in-depth studies on China are available at the USDA briefing room website (USDA, n.d.) and the Western Coordinating Committee project "Assessing China as a Market and Competitor" website (WCC-101, n.d.).
-Implications for trade are provided at the end of this article.
+These projections are based on quite conservative crop yield increases taking into account constraints on China's natural resources, and without consideration of the great potential biotechnology will probably have on crop production worldwide.
+Additional in-depth studies on China are available at the USDA briefing room website (USDA, n.d.) and the Western Coordinating Committee project "Assessing China as a market and Competitor" website (WCC-101, n.d.).
+Implications for trade are provided at the end of this paper.